We’re launching a new Microplastics Research Team to help audit what is found in litter traps and waterways across Melbourne.

 No prior experience necessary, our friendly team leaders will teach you everything you need to know.
 (And there will be snacks.)
 Volunteers need to wear enclosed shoes and BYO water bottle.
 Gloves and other equipment is provided.
 Bring your own mask if you wish to wear one.

-Registration is essential so please let us know you are coming via each of these link below:
+Registration is essential so please let us know you are coming via these links.

 About the Plastic Free Bay Project (2023-2025)